 Change the now shifted seventh paragraph as follows:

-A STA may send at least one protected or unprotected keepalive frame (such as Data frame, PS-Poll frame, or Management frame) per BSSMaxIdlePeriod, as indicated in the Idle Options field.
-When a STA transmits an unprotected keepalive frame, it shall use a frame that has 48-bit TA and RA fields.
+A STA may send at least one protected or unprotected keepalive frame per BSSMaxIdlePeriod, as indicated in the Idle Options field.
+When a STA transmits an unprotected keepalive frame, it shall use a frame that has 48-bit TA and RA fields.(#13153, 11919)

 11.22.2 Interworking capabilities and information

+Insert the following paragraph and note at the end of the subclause:

+All STAs affiliated with an MLD shall advertise the same capability for an interworking service. (#10591)

 11.24.1.2 Default QMF policy

 Insert a new row to Table 11-18 (Default QMF policy) as follows:.

-Table 11-18—Default QMF policy
+Table 11-18—Default QMF policy (#11920)